Kitselas Treaty and Kitsumkalum Treaty Negotiations

 About modern treaties

-Modern treaties are one pathway for reconciliation that help move away from conflict and uncertainty.
-Treaties recognize that neighbours are stronger working together and help build a brighter future for everyone.
-Treaties give certainty, ending the application of laws and policies that deny equal opportunity and reconcile First Nations rights with other rights, rather than replacing or extinguishing those rights.
+Modern treaties are one pathway for reconciliation that promote collaboration and increase certainty.
+Treaties recognize that all forms of government are stronger working together and help build a brighter future for everyone.
+Treaties provide certainty, ending the application of laws and policies that deny equal opportunity and reconcile First Nations rights with other rights, rather than replacing or extinguishing those rights.

 Examples of benefits that have come from modern treaties include:

-- Local Investment: Treaties include funding from the federal government which are invested by First Nations directly in B.C.’s local communities, including funding education, cultural vitality, land and water-management, homes for people and economic development to build strong, safe and healthy communities.
-A well-known Deloitte1 study shows every dollar invested in agreements like treaties generates more than double in return in terms of economic activity.
+- Local Investment: Treaties include funding from the federal government which are invested by First Nations directly in B.C.’s local communities, including funding education, cultural vitality, land and water-management, homes for people and economic development to build strong, safe and healthy communities.1

 - Social Well-Being and Empowerment: Treaties include protection and revitalization of First Nations culture, language and heritage.
 Canada’s Community Well-Being Index (CWB) shows overall higher well-being in modern treaty regions following the conclusion of a treaty.